lat9/usps/readme.txt

 To install or update this code ...

-1. go to your Zen Cart Admin to the Modules ...
+1. Go to your Zen Cart Admin to the Modules ...
 Shipping ...

 2. If USPS exists, click on USPS and see what version is currently installed.
    a.
-If you currently have either '2021-05-05 K11a' or later installed, continue the update at
+If you currently have '2023-07-05 K11i-beta1' or later installed, continue the update at
       step 3.
 You don't need to save your settings or remove/reinstall to get the module updated.
    b.
 Edit the USPS module, so that you can see your current settings.
 Save those settings using a screenshot
       or copy/paste them into a text editor (like NotePad or NotePad++).